kanakiyajay/popSelect/README.md

 ## TODO

+- [ ] Add option for general placeholder.
 - [ ] Add support for easy theming.
 - [x] Add support for getting value from select.
 - [x] Add support for backspace delete